que-es-vue-router

 ];

-Don’t overdo it, because it also has its disadvantages (the component has to be loaded).
+Don’t overuse it either, because it also has its drawbacks (the component has to load).

-Use it when you meet one of the conditions I mentioned.
+Use it when one of the conditions I mentioned applies.